jeffnyman/ludic-historian/articles/pc.md

 The fact that, in the game, each guess provides information about the distances from the chosen point to all four hidden players is a crucial aspect that supports the soundness of the strategy.

+Given this strategy, the fact that the program "originated by students of mathematics teacher, Bud Valenti" likely tells us who the author of the program was, at least in the broad strokes.

 Thus we can see how the idea of design provides a particular way of providing a ludic experience.
 What this suggests is that different designs could provide a different ludic experience.

 ### The Idea of Variants

 One thing that will come up in my history of early ludic experiences is the idea of variants.
 This concept means a programmer reworks an existing program, either a lot or a little, to create a variant implementation.

 While no student created a variant of the _Hide and Seek_ game in the immediate time frame, at least so far as we know, we can easily imagine a variant.
-In our hypothetical variant, the game could provide a list of distances to the four hidden players without specifying which distance corresponds to each player.
+In our hypothetical variant, the game could provide a list of distances to the four hidden players but _without specifying which distance corresponds to each player_.

 That approach would add an extra layer of complexity and challenge, increasing the difficulty of the game because players would no longer receive explicit information about the identity of each hidden player with each guess.
-Instead, players would have to infer the associations between the distances and the individual hidden players.

-With this approach, players would need to develop more sophisticated strategies to infer the relationships between distances and hidden players.
+Thus, with this approach, players would need to develop more sophisticated strategies to infer the relationships between distances and hidden players.
 That would require more careful analysis and deduction than with the original game.
-Let’ss consider a few examples of what that would mean.
+Let's consider a few examples of what that would mean.

-With this approach, keeping track of the distances from each previous turn would become crucial.
-(Keeping track of things will come up soon in PICO.)
-Recognizing patterns in the changes in distances would aid the player in making informed decisions in subsequent turns.
-With each turn, players could iteratively refine their understanding of the hidden players’ locations based on the evolving list of distances.
-This iterative inference process would add some depth to the gameplay.
+With this variant approach, keeping track of the distances from each previous turn would become crucial.
+This is because recognizing patterns in the changes in distances would aid the player in making informed decisions in subsequent turns.
+With each turn, players could iteratively refine their understanding of the hidden players' locations based on the evolving list of distances.

+This iterative inference process would add some depth to the ludic experience.
 The absence of direct feedback about the identity of the hidden players would also challenge the player to rely on indirect clues and logical deductions, which would encourage a more strategic and deductive approach.
 Finally, the trilateration approach mentioned earlier would become more challenging since the distances would have to be associated with specific hidden players, adding complexity to the geometric reasoning in narrowing down the possibilities.

-Overall, this variant could introduce an intriguing challenge requiring deductive reasoning, memory recall, and strategic thinking.
-It would likely appeal to players who enjoy puzzles with a higher level of complexity and ambiguity than is found in the original game.
+This kind of variant would likely appeal to players who enjoy puzzles with a higher level of complexity and ambiguity than is found in the original game.
 What you can see here is why it might appeal to a programmer to create a variant in the first place.
 As the history of early ludic experiences shows, there was a great deal of experimentation around creating variants of games that students or educators made available to the public.

 NOTE: Consider that Zork was essentially a variant of Adventure.
-As we later get into the PLATO style RPGs, you’ll find that many of these were a string of variants of each other.
+As we later get into the PLATO style RPGs, you'll find that many of these were a string of variants of each other.
+The game Hammurabi was essentially a variant of The Sumerian Game.

-As with the original design itself, a key design goal of any variant is to balance challenge and enjoyment while keeping the gameplay interesting and engaging.
-There’s also some onus on the variant being recognizably a variant as opposed to something entirely new.
+As with the original design itself, a key design goal of any variant is to balance challenge and enjoyment while keeping the ludic experience interesting and engaging.
+There's also some onus on the variant being recognizably a variant as opposed to something entirely new.

 ## Narrative Experience

 We looked at the ludic aspects of the game, but what about the narrative?
 In one sense, this program is nothing more than a mathematical exercise.
-The opening text for it claims that “this game encourages students to become familiar with the Cartesian Coordinate system.”
-Yet, even given that focus, the game is situated in the context of the children’s game “Hide and Seek.”
+The opening text for it claims that "this game encourages students to become familiar with the Cartesian Coordinate system."
+Yet, even given that focus, the game is situated in the context of the children’s game "Hide and Seek."
 As such, that aspect, simple as it may be, does provide the barest hints of a narrative.

-The program could have just said, “Find four points on a grid.”
-Instead, the game says there are “four players” who are “hidden.”
-Thus, with a bit of imagination, you can imagine that some characters are actively playing with you as part of the game.
-The instructions to the game also suggest carrying on the “playing a game with others” conceit if you lose.
+This may seem to be stretching a point too far but consider that the program could have just said: "Your gaol is to find four points on a grid."
+Instead, those four points are modeled as "players" who are "hiding."
+The instructions to the game also further situate the ludic aspects within the context of this narrative.

 ```
 IF AFTER 10 TRIES YOU ARE UNABLE TO CARRY OUT